mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 With the first release of this new Workflow, existing Projects will require a migration operation to be performed.
 With this improvement we ought to provide further assistance in the migration process to make it as easy and smooth as possible.

-## Missing features

-### Secret Variables Management

-Despite secrets providers are supported in the **Enhanced Project Workflow** as these currently are in the Standard Workflow too, there are a few constraints to consider when migrating to this workflow whether you are planning to use a **[Push](/development_suite/deploy/pipeline-based/index.md)** or **[Pull](/development_suite/deploy/gitops-based/index.md)** *deploy strategy*.

-When using `PUSH` mode (pipeline-based deploy) all secrets providers supported in the Standard Workflow are supported in this workflow too.
-You can define secrets and use them in your Projects as you always did.

-When using `PULL` mode (gitops-based deploy) only Secrets stored in Vault are supported yet.

-Altough Standard Workflow allows you to interpolate Secret Variables on your Project, we discourage its usage.
-This practice makes variables hidden in the Project git repository but these will be fully visible in plain text when inspecting containers on Kubernetes leading to serious security issues.
-To avoid this bad practice to be used, Secret Variables interpolation is **not supported** on the Enhanced Project Workflow.
-Please ensure to fix any Secret Variable usage before migrating to the Enhanced Workflow.

 ## Activating the feature

 :::note